hannesdelbeke/brain/books/no silver bullet notes.md

+# No silver bullet 1987
+## Summary
+"No silver bullet" talks about why software is difficult, past discoveries that improved productivity, what could improve it, and what people think would but likely won't.
+A silver bullet refers to magic solution for all your problems.

 read it [[No_Silver_Bullet_Essence_and_Accidents_of_Software.pdf]]
 discuss https://wiki.c2.com/?NoSilverBullet

+## Notes
 ### software is difficult
 - **complexity** leads to difficult communication, bugs, etc. this also is a big topic in [[A Philosophy of Software Design]]
 - **conform**: all software is different, different interfaces etc.
 - **changeable**: easy to change unlike real life buildings, cars, … so it's more tempting to introduce changes mid production.
 - **invisible**. you can't see software, you can't easily draw a representation.
+2 minds struggle to communicate. [^1]

+> [!NOTE]
-2 minds struggle to communicate.
-In project planning, [[The DevOps Handbook]] solves this by visualizing your work (e.g. on a task board)  [^1]
+>   In project planning, [[The DevOps Handbook]] recommends to visualise invisible work (e.g. on a task board)

 ## past breakthroughs
 - **high level languages** make devs more productive.
 Removing some complexity.